scala/scala-lang/conduct.md

 meeting or private correspondence.
 (See our
 [list of community fora](community/).)

-Scala moderators are appointed by EPFL / Typesafe to maintain the health of the community and will arbitrate in any dispute over the conduct of a member of the community.
+Scala moderators are appointed by EPFL and Typesafe to maintain the health of the community and will arbitrate in any dispute over the conduct of a member of the community.

 Note: This should not be interpreted like a legal document.
 It's a statement of intent, and a guideline for collaboration.

-The code of conduct consists of a few simple rules:
+The code of conduct consists of some hard-and-fast rules and some guidelines:

+## Rules

-## (1) Be Respectful
+### (1) Be Respectful

 The Scala community is made up of a diverse set of individuals and backgrounds.
 Everyone can make a contribution to Scala.
 Disagreement is no